Flagler County, Florida

-Flagler County is a county located in the northeastern portion of the U.S. state of Florida.
-As of the 2020 census, the population was 115,378.
-Its county seat is Bunnell, and the largest city is Palm Coast.
-Created in 1917 from portions of Saint Johns and Volusia Counties, it was named for Henry Flagler, who built the Florida East Coast Railway.
-Flagler County is included in the Deltona–Daytona Beach–Ormond Beach, FL metropolitan statistical area, and is also included in the Orlando–Deltona–Daytona Beach, FL Combined Statistical Area.
+Flagler County is situated in the northeastern quadrant of the U.S. state of Florida.

+The population as of the 2020 census was 115,378.
+Bunnell is the county seat, and Palm Coast is the largest city.
+Flagler County is part of the Deltona–Daytona Beach–Ormond Beach, FL metropolitan statistical area, but is also part of the Orlando–Deltona–Daytona Beach, FL Combined Statistical Area, typically associated with Central Florida.